vishvAsa/AgamaH/AryaH/hinduism/branches/brAhma/shAnakara-darshanam/articles/vidyAshankaraH/shankaravijaya-history.md

 ## References cited

 Aiyangar, S. K. Nd.
 Three great acharyas: Śaṅkara, Ramanuja, Madhwa.
 Madras: G. A. Natesan.

 Aiyar, C. N. Krishnaswami.
 Nd.
 Life and times of Śaṅkara.
 Madras: G. A. Natesan.

 Aiyar, R. Krishnaswami and K. R. Venkataraman.
 1977.
-The truth about the
+The truth about the Kumbhakonam mutt.

-Kumbhakonam mutt.
 Madurai: Ramakrishna Press.

 Aiyer, A. Nataraja and S. Lakshminarasimha Śāstri.
 1962.
-The traditional age

-of Sri Śaṅkaracharya and the maths.
+The traditional age of Sri Śaṅkaracharya and the maths.
 Madras: Minerva Press.

 Aklujkar, Ashok.
 1991.
 Interpreting Vākyapadīya 2.486 historically: Part 3.
 In Madhav M. Deshpande and Saroja Bhate, eds., Paninian studies: Prof. S. D. Joshi felicitation volume, 1-47.
-Ann Arbor: University of Michigan Center

-for South and Southeast Asian Studies.
+Ann Arbor: University of Michigan Center for South and Southeast Asian Studies.

 Anonymous.
 1965.
 Four Amnaya pīṭhas, Dwaraka: Sri Navbharati Office.

 Antarkar, W.R.
 1960.
-The Bṭhat Śaṅkaravijaya of Citsukhācārya and the Prācīna

-Śaṅkaravijaya of Anandagiri.
-Journal of the University of Bombay 29, 2:
+The Bṭhat Śaṅkaravijaya of Citsukhācārya and the Prācīna Śaṅkaravijaya of Anandagiri.
+Journal of the University of Bombay 29, 2: 113–21.

-113–21.
 Antarkar, W. R. 1961.
 The Śaṅkaravijaya of Anantānandagiri.
-Journal of the

-University of Bombay 30, 2: 73–80.
+Journal of the University of Bombay 30, 2: 73–80.

 Antarkar, W. R., ed.
-1962. Śaṅkaravijaya Sangraha (Puruṣottama Bhāratī) (in

-Sanskrit; English introduction).
+1962. Śaṅkaravijaya Sangraha (Puruṣottama Bhāratī) (in Sanskrit; English introduction).
 Oriental thought 6, 1: 1-17.
 Antarkar, W. R., ed.
-1965. Śaṅkarábhyudaya (Tirumala Diksita) (in Sanskrit;
+1965. Śaṅkarábhyudaya (Tirumala Diksita) (in Sanskrit; English introduction).

-English introduction).
 Journal of the University of Bombay 34, 2: 139-87.

 Antarkar, W.R.
 1972.
 The Samkṣepa Śaṅkara Jaya of Mādhavācārya.
-Journal of

-the University of Bombay 41, 77: 1-23.
+Journal of the University of Bombay 41, 77: 1-23.

 Antarkar, W. R., ed.
 1973.
-Sri Śaṅkaravijaya Vilāsa (Cidvilāsa) (in Sanskrit;
+Sri Śaṅkaravijaya Vilāsa (Cidvilāsa) (in Sanskrit; English introduction).

-English introduction).
 Bharatiya vidyā 33, 1-4: 1-92.

 Antarkar, W. R., ed.
-1992a. Śaṅkarācāryacarita (Govindanātha) in Sanskrit;
+1992a. Śaṅkarācāryacarita (Govindanātha) in Sanskrit; English introduction).

-English introduction).
 Bhāratīya vidyā 52, 1-4: 57–140.

 Antarkar, W. R. 1992b.
 The date of Śaṅkarācārya.
-Journal of the Asiatic Society

-of Bombay 67: 117-20.
+Journal of the Asiatic Society of Bombay 67: 117-20.
 Antarkar, W. R. 1996.
 The place of Śaṅkara's final disappearance.
-Journal of

-the Asiatic Society of Bombay 71: 1-22.
+Journal of the Asiatic Society of Bombay 71: 1-22.

 Appadurai, Arjun.
 1981.
-Worship and conflict under colonial rule: A South
+Worship and conflict under colonial rule: A South Indian case.

-Indian case.
 Cambridge: Cambridge University Press.
 Bader, Jonathan.
 1991.
-Conquest of the four quarters: Traditional accounts of

-the life of Śaṅkara.
+Conquest of the four quarters: Traditional accounts of the life of Śaṅkara.
 PhD dissertation.
-Canberra: Australian National University
+Canberra: Australian National University Library.

-Library.

 Bharati, Agehananda.
 1965.
 The Tantric tradition.
 London: Rider.
 Bhāratī Tīrtha.
 1980.
-Vaiyāsikanyāyamālā: Vedāntādhikaraṇanyāyamālā (in
+Vaiyāsikanyāyamālā: Vedāntādhikaraṇanyāyamālā (in Sanskrit).

-Sanskrit).
 Pune: Anandāśrama.

 Bhattacharya, J. N. 1968 [1896).
 Hindu castes and sects.
-Calcutta: Editions
+Calcutta: Editions Indian.

-Indian.
 Bhattacharya, Jibananda Vidyasagara, ed.
 1881. Śaṅkaravijaya (Anantānanda  giri) (in Sanskrit).
 Calcutta: Sarasudhānidhi Press.

 Birūnī, Abū Raiṇān Muḥammad ibn Ahmad.
 1971.
 Alberuni's India (ed.
 Ainslie T. Embree).
 New York: Norton.

 Bodas, M. R. 1923.
 Sri Śaṅkarācārya va tyāmcā sampradāya (in Marathi).
 Bombay: Np.

 Brooks, Douglas R. 1992.
-Auspicious wisdom: The texts and traditions of

-Śrīvidyā sākta Tantrism in southern India.
-Albany: State University of New
+Auspicious wisdom: The texts and traditions of Śrīvidyā sākta Tantrism in southern India.
+Albany: State University of New York Press.

-York Press.
 Burnell, A. C. 1880.
-A classified index to the Sanskrit mss. in the palace at
+A classified index to the Sanskrit mss. in the palace at Tanjore.

-Tanjore.
 London: Trūbner.

 Cenkner, William, 1983.
-A tradition of teachers: Śaṅkara and the Jagadgurus
+A tradition of teachers: Śaṅkara and the Jagadgurus today.

-today.
 Delhi: Motilal Banarsidass.

 Chandrasekharan, T., ed.
-1954. Śaṅkaravijaya (Vyāsācala) (in Sanskrit; English
+1954. Śaṅkaravijaya (Vyāsācala) (in Sanskrit; English Preface).

-Preface).
 Madras: Government Oriental Manuscripts Library.

 Cinmayānanda, Svāmī.
 1978. Śaṅkara: The missionary.
-Bombay: Chinmaya

-Mission Trust.
+Bombay: Chinmaya Mission Trust.
 Dakshinamurthy, N. S. 1973.
-A review of SriŚaṅkaravijaya of Anantananda
+A review of SriŚaṅkaravijaya of Anantanandagiri.

-giri.
 Madras: City Printing Works.

 Dazey, Wade H. 1987.
 The daśanāmi order and monastic life.
 PhD dissertation.

 Santa Barbara: University of California, Santa Barbara, Library.
 Devasenapati, V. A. 1975.
 Kamakottam, Nayanmars, and Adi Śaṅkara.
 Madras: